 - When to use: When you want to use an exterior expanding foam, and you're using one of the above interior airsealing tapes.
 FIDEN is "windtight", which means it's airtight in the real world, but will allow air through when pressurized with a blower door test.

 Zero-reveal-taping is the simplest and most robust way to air and weather seal.
 Pro Clima has put a lot of thought into airtight window installation methods, and it's the only company that offers additional adhesive strips integrated into their tapes to simplify Zero-Reveal-Taping.
 They figured out that you can save an incredible amount of time by doing much of the airsealing and flashing BEFORE the windows are installed into the rough opening.

-The diagram on the right shows how to do the pre-install taping:
+This diagram shows how to do the pre-install taping: